harvardartmuseums/data-grinder/README.md

 Parameters |  | Values
 ------------ | ------------- | -------------
-url | Any Harvard NRS URL that resolves to a IIIF compatible image services | (optional, default uses all services) One or more from the list of valid services separated by spaces | `imagga, gv, mcs, clarifai, color, aws, hash, openai`
+url | Any Harvard NRS URL that resolves to a IIIF compatible image services | (optional, default uses all services) One or more from the list of valid services separated by spaces | `imagga, gv, mcs, clarifai, color, aws, hash, openai, claude`

 Example response: